 But as artistic people we know what we are getting ourselves into, right?
 All we can do is try to indulge the negative feelings less, minimize the fallout.

 And while I wait, and keep writing, I can cultivate the voice in my head that knows better.
 Not the hopeful voice (see “recipe for frustration,” above).
 The calm, resigned one.
 The voice of, well, submission—to the long odds of publishing, to the necessity of failing and learning from failure, to the discomfort of living in a state of perpetual uncertainty, which, if we’re being honest, is everyone’s lot no matter what they’re doing.

 But it’s not all so depressing.
 That same voice also reminds me that once it’s sent out, once I’ve polished it as well as I can, my work has its own life, apart from me.
 It is there.
 And there and there.
 And I am here, in this chair at my desk in Boston.
 There is coffee in my mug.
 It’s a quiet day, not too warm, and words are sticking to the page.
 Right here, it tells me.
 Stay put.

-Dorian Fox’s essays and fiction have appeared or are forthcoming in December Magazine (as Honorable Mention in the 2015 Curt Johnson Prose Awards for Nonfiction), Under the Gum Tree, Gastronomica, Alimentum, Monkeybicycle, Bright Lights Film Journal, and others.
-His work has also been shortlisted for awards by Ploughshares, Phoebe and Bellingham Review.
-He received his MFA in Creative Nonfiction from Emerson College and has lived and worked in Boston for many years.See other articles by Dorian Fox
+Dorian Fox’s essays, articles and stories have appeared or are forthcoming in The Rumpus, Gay Magazine, Atticus Review, Longridge Review, december, Under the Gum Tree, Gastronomica, Alimentum and elsewhere.
+He received his MFA in Creative Nonfiction from Emerson College and has lived and worked in the Boston area for many years.See other articles by Dorian Fox